-The title of this chapter is proposed to change to, "Public View & Open Space Protection" given that policies regarding historic sites should more appropriately be organized under Chapter 16.31 Archaeological Resource Preservation or Chapter 16.35 Historic Preservation.
+The title of this chapter is proposed to change to, "Public View & Open Space Protection" given that policies regarding historic sites should more appropriately be organized under Chapter 16.31 Archaeological Resource Preservation.

 Also, the current title did not include all of subsections contained within it.
-For example, the chapter currently includes policies in regard to transportation, public facilities and water.
+For example, the chapter includes policies in regard to transportation, public facilities and water.
 Those sections are proposed to be removed, due to the fact that the city adopted new policies for transportation and public facilities as part of the comprehensive plan update, Camas 2035, in June of this year.

 The subsection regarding public views was amended to require a visual assessment for a new development that could impact a public view (page 13, Section 16.33.010-C).
-As a start, the proposed requirements are based on the Department of Transportation view analysis standards for transportation projects.
+Currently, the code is silent as to what is expected to be submitted by the applicant.
+The proposed amendments are based on the WA Department of Transportation view analysis standards for transportation projects.